jupyterhub/repo2docker/docs/source/contributing/tasks.md

 We follow semantic versioning.

-Check that the Change log is ready and then tag a new release on GitHub:
+Check that the Change log is ready and then tag a new release locally:

 ```bash
 V=0.7.0 git tag -am "release $V" $V